ParanoidUser/yolo/CHANGEME.md

 35 bottles of rum on the wall, 35 bottles of rum!
 You take one down, you pass it around, 34 bottles of rum on the wall.

+34 bottles of rum on the wall, 34 bottles of rum!
+You take one down, you pass it around, 33 bottles of rum on the wall.

 to be continued...